/b/

-/b/ (also called random) is one of the boards of 4chan. /b/ was the first board created at the establishment of the platform in 2003, and it then stood for "anime/random".
-While /b/ permits discussion and posting of any sort of content, the community etiquette is to self-limit discussion on /b/ of those topics which are specialties or the focus of other boards on 4chan. /b/ is the most popular imageboard on 4chan, next to /pol/ (politically incorrect).
-Due to its popularity and notorious content, it overshadows the website with a bad reputation.
+/b/, also called random, is an anonymous imageboard on 4chan.
+It was the first board created during the establishment of the platform in 2003, and it then stood for "anime/random".
+While /b/ permits discussion and posting of any sort of content, the community etiquette is to self-limit discussion on /b/ of those topics that are specialties or the focus of other boards on 4chan. /b/ is one of the most popular imageboards on 4chan, next to /pol/ (politically incorrect).
+Due to its popularity and notoriety, it overshadows the website with a bad reputation.
+The Washington Post described /b/ as "an unfathomable grab-bag of the random, the gross and the downright bizarre".